cyberconnecthq/cyber-docs/docs/pages/governance/constitution.md

 # Working Constitution of CyberDAO

 *Note: This is a "Working" Constitution and is subject to change.
-It will evolve with the continuous contributions from the Cyber community.
-The current and first version of the Working Constitution will be ratified through a vote in August.*
+The first version of the Working Constitution was ratified on August 24, 2024 by [vote from CyberDAO](https://gov.cyber.co/proposals/7021164072602929922775875300186847497427943811385239539386505941445523083641).
+It will evolve with the continuous contributions from the Cyber community, and future changes will be ratified through votes by the DAO.*

 ----